acmeframework/af-conditionals/README.md

 The majority of the conditionals use `typeof` to determine if a value is of a particular type or not and use noncoerced equality to test the type.

-All conditionals expose the object class and a variable named after the class but starting with a lowercase letter.
-For example: `IsString` is exposed as is `isString`.
-The `isString` variable is declared with a `let` so you may subclass the object and then use your version of your class throughout your application easily.
+All Comparisons, Conditionals, Logicals, and Operators expose the object class and a variable named after the class with the work *Instance* appended, but starting with a lowercase letter.
+For example: `IsString` is exposed as is `isStringInstance`.
+The `isStringInstance` variable is declared with a `let` so you may subclass the object and then use your version of your class throughout your application easily.
+Additionally, we expose a function that implements the testing for the class, for example, `IsString` has a exposed function `isString` that calls `isStringInstance.test()`. *(This is described in the Release Notes for v0.2.0.)*

 ## [Support Issues](https://github.com/acmeframework/af-conditionals/issues)